abhisheksuran/Aug_classifier/README.md

 I have used Augmentor Library for augmentation and created 10,000 sample images.

 ## Special Thanks :-
-I learned working with raw images from www.pythonprogramming.net and tensorflow 2.0 for some books and Tensorflow  website.
+I learned working with raw images from www.pythonprogramming.net and tensorflow 2.0 from some books and Tensorflow  website.